 Journal of Risk and Uncertainty and Journal of Behavioral and Experimental Economics.
-He received his PhD in Economics from Claremont Graduate University and is currently a Postdoctoral Fellow at Resources for the Future in Washington, DC.
+He received his PhD in Economics from Claremont Graduate University.

 Anuar Assamidanov is a Ph.D.
 Student in Economics at Claremont Graduate University.
 He’s passionate about any and all fields related to data.
 He has three years of extensive experience in data mining, exploratory analysis, machine learning, and causal inference.